My Husband Takes Testosterone Injections Can I Still Get Pregnant?

 Clomid can also increase testosterone and help with libido and erectile dysfunction.

-The caveat: high doses of Clomid can negatively impact sperm count and motility and cause side effects including bloating, nausea and fatigue, so he’ll need work with the doctor to find the right dose.
+The caveat: high doses of Clomid can negatively impact sperm count and motility and cause side effects including bloating, nausea and fatigue, so he’ll need work with the doctor to find the right dose for this fertility treatment.

 TRT Alternatives for Future Fathers